cbchalmers/Docker-Compose-Ansible-Control-Node/README.md

 ### Building

-To build this docker container you can do the following from within the cloned folder -
+To build this Docker image you can do the following from within the cloned folder -

 ```
 docker build --no-cache -t local/ansible-control-node:latest .